jdh8/wbridge5.book/we-open/notrump/transfer/README.md

 Second responses to a 2NT opener
 --------------------------------
-Since super acceptances are control bids, there is no need to discuss them here.
+Since major super acceptances are control bids, there is no need to discuss them here.
 This section is focused on relays and rejections.

 ### Transfer to hearts 3♦ ###
 #### Relay 3♥ ####